mitja/mitja.github.io/_tabs/privacy.md

 of this website.
 This represents a legitimate interest within the meaning of Article 6 (1) (f) GDPR.

-You can find details on the handling of user data in YouTube's data protection declaration at: https://www.google.de/intl/de/policies/ privacy.
+You can find details on the handling of user data by Google here: https://policies.google.com/?hl=en

 ## Google Analytics